wp-cli/checksum-command/README.md

 	[--insecure]
 		Retry downloads without certificate validation if TLS handshake fails.
 Note: This makes the request vulnerable to a MITM attack.

+	[--exclude=<files>]
+		Exclude specific files from the checksum verification.
+Provide a comma-separated list of file paths.

 **EXAMPLES**

     # Verify checksums